coq/coq/doc/sphinx/proof-engine/proof-handling.rst

 The bullet behavior can be controlled by the following commands.

-.. opt:: Bullet Behavior "None".
+.. opt:: Bullet Behavior "None"

 This makes bullets inactive.

-.. opt:: Bullet Behavior "Strict Subproofs".
+.. opt:: Bullet Behavior "Strict Subproofs"

 This makes bullets active (this is the default behavior).